 Back in Toronto and getting caught up on the routine of life.
 Of course, Monday means laundry (just ask the cats- they are very insistent if the dryer is taking too long in producing warm towels for them to curl up in), and this week we had two full suitcases of clothes to contribute.
-Phineas was especially happy, as Jim’s squash gym clothes were rather ‘fragrant’! sorry…
+Phineas was especially happy, as Jim’s squash gym clothes (he had brought them to play with our nephew out in Vancouver) were rather ‘fragrant’! sorry…

 It was a wonderful visit out west to see my family.
 It always is.
 My mom’s health is failing, so getting together is so much more meaningful now.
 I guess its only natural, as kids, that the idea of our parents’ aging is just not acknowledged.
 They just seem so resilient.
 And then, bam, we hit that age where now our parents start dealing with more than the occasional ache or pain.
 I came to realize that I would rather be the one aging, than to have to watch my parents age.
 One feels so helpless as a spectator.